tomwhartung/artsyvisions.com/README.md

 These are not absolutely necessary TODO before starting to publicize these sites, but they are super-important:

-- [ ] SeeOurMinds.com - continue adding affiliate marketing links
+- [ ] SeeOurMinds.com - continue adding affiliate marketing links - Phase II
   - [ ] See list in notebook
+  - [ ] Always fix pages referred to by stories on ArtsyVisions.com
 - [x] New promotional business cards
   - [x] One side: Groja.com/about
   - [x] Other side: ArtsyVisions.com